datalad-handbook/book/docs/basics/101-136-history.rst

 What :command:`git reset` did was to undo commits from the most recent version of your dataset.
-How would one undo a change that happened a while ago, though?
+How would one undo a change that happened a while ago, though, with important changes being added afterwards that you want to keep?

 Let's save a bad modification to ``Gitjoke2.txt``, but also a modification to ``notes.txt``: